 What to include in an Application Inventory

 As you’re creating your Application Inventory, you may wonder what information you need to include, other than the name of the solution.
 While you can never have too much information, don’t let perfection get in the way of progress.
 Here is a list of information to include about each of your applications.
 This is not an exhaustive list, by any means, but it should get you started:

-Hardware and Software: Separate out hardware and software in your Application Inventory.
-For hardware, include the make, model and serial number, the Windows/Mac Edition as well as any other physical characteristics.
+- Hardware and Software: Separate out hardware and software in your Application Inventory.
+For hardware, including the make, model, and serial number, the Windows/Mac Edition as well as any other physical characteristics.
 If the hardware is being licensed by a vendor, make note of the license expiration dates and support fees.
-For software, include the vendor name, modules, version, database type, location and size, as well as the implementation date and annual cost.
-For both hardware and software make sure to note any stability issues or upcoming renewal dates.
+For software, include the vendor name, modules, version, database type, location, and size, as well as the implementation date and annual cost.
+For both hardware and software, make sure to note any stability issues or upcoming renewal dates.
 Having this will help you prioritize decisions about archiving or replacing systems.